fortune710/docguard/README.md

 ## DocGuard Features
-With Features like QR code document retrieval, Expiry dates out of the box, inbox and notifications for documents about to expire, as well as AI powered uploads, storing and re of your identity has never been easier.
+With Features like QR code document retrieval, Expiry dates out of the box, inbox and notifications for documents about to expire, as well as AI-powered uploads, storing and retrieval of your identity has never been easier.

 # Tech
 DocGuard is built with the following technologies:
-1. Next.js: For Client Side UI and Server Side Logic wit client and Server Components.
+1. Next.js: For Client Side UI and Server Side Logic wit client and server Components.
 2. TypeScript
 3. Prisma: ORM for Database
 4. PostgresSQL: Database